Title: On the Verge (Prelude to an Admission of Love)

 “Halle-fuckin’-lujah.”

 The flurries are quickly turning into a full-fledged storm.
 He fumbles one-handed for the handle on the passenger side and wrenches the door open.
 He lifts Scully up into the seat.
 Broken capillaries crisscross her raw, red cheeks.
 Her nose and fingertips are candlestick white.
 His Basic First Aid training was a long time ago but he’s pretty sure these are signs of frostbite.
-He checks that her legs and arms are inside the cab before he closes the door and hurries to the driver’s side, where he hoists himself up behind the steering wheel.
+He checks that her legs and arms are safely inside the cab before he closes the door and hurries to the driver’s side, where he hoists himself up behind the steering wheel.
 The wind tugs at the door when he tries to close it behind him.
 He pulls harder and it slams shut.

-Icy flakes swirl in dervishes beyond the windshield, specters skating across the windblown landscape.
+Icy flakes swirl in dervishes beyond the windshield, specters skating across the windblown plane.
 Sleet taps at the glass, and he has the strange sensation of being inside a reverse snow globe, the ghostly fingers of the storm scratching to get in.
 His breath rises in great foggy plumes.
 Almost nothing sifts from Scully’s parted blue lips.

 He grabs the radio and hits the on switch.